October 14 2022

 - have not obtained an in-school residency from this program in the last three years

-- authors and/or illustrators employed by the Centre de services scolaire de Montréal, Centre de services scolaire de Pointe-de-l’Île, Centre de services scolaire de Marguerite-Bourgeoy, English Montreal School Board, Lester B. Pearson School Board or the Conseil des arts de Montréal or Communication-Jeunesse cannot apply
+- cannot be employed by the Centre de services scolaire de Montréal, Centre de services scolaire de Pointe-de-l’Île, Centre de services scolaire de Marguerite-Bourgeoy, Conseil des arts de Montréal or Communication-Jeunesse

 When must the project be carried out?